wjbetech/Atomology/implementation.md

 # Expanded Implementation Plan & Tasks

-## 1. Speed Up API Loading

-- Investigate why the current API is slow (30-40s startup).
-Is it due to serverless cold starts or another issue?
-- Evaluate the feasibility and benefits of building a local API or caching data locally for faster access.
-- Consider pre-fetching or storing the periodic table data in the app for instant access.

 ## 2. Improve Feedback (Sounds & Visualizations)

 - Add sound effects for correct and incorrect answers.